CALL NOW! 210-308-6448

 3. Assessing child support on a case-by-case basis by the requirements of the particular family.

-However, if a high earner does not know the guideline cap for child support payments in Texas, they may end up paying several thousand dollars more per month than the law mandates.
+Without being aware of the guideline cap for child support payments in Texas, a high earner could, consequently, end up paying several thousand dollars more per month than what the law actually mandates.

 Current Cap on Child Support Payments